Jim Snyder (second baseman)

-In 1966, he began his managerial career in the farm system of the Cincinnati Reds, where over 11 years he rose from Short Season–Class A to the Triple-A level as skipper of the 1976 Indianapolis Indians.
+In 1966, Snyder began his managerial career in the farm system of the Cincinnati Reds, where over 11 years he rose from Class A Short Season to Triple-A Indianapolis in 1976.
 Snyder then spent five seasons as a manager in the Philadelphia Phillies' organization, including two years at Triple-A with the Oklahoma City 89ers.
-In 1982, he was among several Phillies' instructors and scouts who accompanied Dallas Green to the Chicago Cubs' system, where Snyder was field coordinator of instruction from 1982 to 1986 and a Major League coach in 1987.
+In 1982, he was among several Phillies' instructors and scouts who accompanied Dallas Green to the Chicago Cubs' system, where Snyder was field coordinator of instruction from 1982 to 1986 and an MLB coach in 1987.

-During that offseason, Snyder joined the Mariners' 1988 staff as first-base coach for veteran manager Dick Williams.
+During that offseason, Snyder joined the Mariners' 1988 staff as first base coach for future Hall of Fame manager Dick Williams.
 With the Mariners at 23–33 on June 6, and Williams under fire for lack of communication with his players, Snyder was promoted to acting manager.
-Weathering a 1–12 patch from June 8–21, Seattle played marginally better (.429 vs. .411) in its four months under Snyder, but the Mariners finished last in the American League West and at the end of the season, he was replaced by Jim Lefebvre.
+Weathering a 1–12 patch from June 8–21, Seattle played marginally better (.429 vs. .411 managed by Williams) in four months under Snyder, yet the Mariners finished last in the American League West.
+The Mariners fired him at the end of the season, replacing him with Jim Lefebvre.

-Snyder then spent his first term as coordinator of instruction for the Chicago White Sox in 1989–90, returning to the big leagues as a coach for San Diego Padres' manager Greg Riddoch in 1991–92.
-After working as a minor-league coach in the Atlanta Braves' system in 1993, Snyder rejoined the White Sox as director of instruction in 1994, serving for a dozen years in that role.
+Snyder then spent his first term as coordinator of instruction for the Chicago White Sox in 1989 and 1990, returning to the big leagues as a coach for San Diego Padres' manager Greg Riddoch in 1991 and 1992.
+He filled in as manager when Riddoch attended a family graduation.
+After working as a minor-league coach in the Atlanta Braves' system in 1993, Snyder rejoined the White Sox as director of instruction in 1994, working for the team through 2008.

+Personal life and death

 Snyder died on March 9, 2021, in Lutz, Florida.
+He was married and has four children.